Today we highlight fascinating Japanese-Australian artist, Hiromi Tango, who is based in Tweed Heads, NSW.

 Hiromi’s latest exhibition, Healing Chromosomes, is currently on at Sullivan+Strumpf in Sydney.
-Bringing together prints, performance and an epic double helix of twisted fabric and yarn, this body of work explores the long term affects of our fast-paced, device dependent lifestyles.
+Bringing together prints, performance and an epic double helix of twisted fabric and yarn, this body of work explores the long-term effects of our fast-paced, device dependent lifestyles.

 A great deal of art is about catching one’s eye.
 While Hiromi Tango’s art is vivid and captivating, it also delves deeper, as she strives to create a body of work that also listens.

 Born in Japan and migrating to Australia after university, Hiromi combines craft with neuroscientific concepts to create textile sculptures and performances that prompt deep reflection.
 Much of her art explores ideas around healing and how her ‘recipes for art magic’, have the potential to support development and recovery.

 Hiromi bravely approaches intensely personal histories – such as being estranged from her family, her father’s dementia, and her miscarriage – through diligently-researched art projects.
 She also encourages others (on occasion entire communities!) to heal their wounds by collaborating in her cathartic construction processes, before later introducing these evocative exhibitions to wider audiences for further contemplation.